A Cutting-Edge Solution

 These address references for emergency location purposes are stored in the local network server and the cloud server to form an Emergency Address Database.

-The smart building sensors becomes an indoor locator or ‘satellite’ to position the distressed persons’ location.
+The smart building sensors become an indoor locator or ‘satellite’ to position the distressed persons’ location.
 The geographical information accompanying the floor level, room number, and civic address on an open geographical coding standard indoor map to represent the caller’s location.
 The caller’s location will be shared online and offline when local internet access becomes unavailable.

 Emergency Indoor Locations Save Lives™i